Phuire-Research/PURF/README.md

 This embodiment is designed in such a way that language is paired with hard code implementations of that language.
 As the question that has plagued me all my life is this: "What are the numbers for the letters, if know the letters for the numbers."
 Or to be more precise what would be the equivalent of mechanism in language if it mechanized some action in the world.

 This is a request for collaboration, partnership, and potential investment.
 If you see any marked improvement in your models based on this training data.
 Know that Stratimux is an effective means towards generating an unlimited amount of training data.
 The catch is that I've placed it under the GPLv3 license, as I couldn't bring myself see halting algorithms become some scares resource.
-That otherwise would prevent the paper clipping of the universe.
+That otherwise would prevent the paper clipping of the universe and be its form of paper-clipping.

 This is the solution to the impossible halting problem.
 A pursuit of seeing such as a problem to be solved.
+As the consequence of conceptual arrangements.
+Is that for each concept that comes into existence.
+A new set of variations arises as the concept can be composed with any other concept that did not formalize its creation.

+Meaning solving the halting problem is a continuous process due to something I would call the unlimited retreat.
+As despite the fear of an AI becoming Super Intelligent.

+The issue would remain that it too would likewise run into the same conundrum, experiencing its own unlimited retreat.
+Less it reduce the complexity of its own understanding to call it early as if it had solved everything.
+This being its own form of paper-clipping or the myth of algorithmic understanding.

 ## The Proposal